This topic includes up-to-date information about any known issues related to Ideate StyleManager.

 Note on the screenshot, the ‘correct’ built-in pattern has “-” usage and no “*” after the name.

 Material usage within a group is not yet supported for merge.

 For some joined wall conditions, the merge process cannot complete and will trigger a Revit error.
 We recommend that you use the Cancel option within the Revit warning.
 The results will show that the usage was not replaced.
 To resolve this error, select the wall/floor/ceiling type from the Usage pane, and use the Edit Type button to manually swap the material.

 If a material is assigned to a view filter and this material is later deleted or merged, the affected properties in the view filters will reset to (none).
 Fixed in June 2022 release.

 Material appearance assets have no ‘default’ status in Revit, so in order to delete assets we recommend selecting one or more assets and then using Merge to assign them all to another asset.
 During this process the older assets will be removed from the project properly and any materials referenced by the assets will be assigned to the newly assigned asset.

 There are no known issues related to view templates.
 Let us know if you have a support issue related to view templates.

-There are no known issues related to filters.
-Let us know if you have a support issue related to filters.
+There are no known issues related to viewports.
+Let us know if you have a support issue related to viewports.

 Merging scope boxes may result in (logical) Revit errors.
 Be careful when merging scope boxes that do not overlap.
 Let us know if you have other support issues related to scope boxes.